Heparin Lock Preservative Free

 PRECAUTIONS: Before using heparin, tell your doctor or pharmacist if you are allergic to it; or to pork products; or if you have any other allergies.
-This product may contain inactive ingredients, which can cause allergic reactions or other problems.
+This product may contain inactive ingredients (such as benzyl alcohol found in some brands), which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

 During pregnancy, this medication should be used only when clearly needed.
 Discuss the risks and benefits with your doctor.